 NVQs are designed to suit the student and their learning abilities.

 NVQ students submit a portfolio of work as proof of their capabilities.

 The NVQ is completed step by step, with each step only being assessed as and when the individual is deemed ready by the assessor.

-NVQ assessment is ongoing and internal so the examiner will be aware when the student can show they can confidently and successfully complete and pass all areas of the module.
+NVQ assessment is ongoing and internal so the examiner will be aware when the student can show they can confidently complete and pass all areas of the module.

 NVQs also use online tests and occasionally written exams to support the evidence that a student has learnt and reached the National benchmark required to pass the unit.
 This model of examination means that students can take as long as they need to complete each section of the course.

 NVQs have no time limit.
 Generally, levels 1, 2 and 3 each take about 1 year to complete.

 All NVQs are graded as a pass and all units within the course must be passed to qualify for the award.

 Completion of a Level 3 NVQ opens the door to further study either a full apprenticeship or the BTEC Specialist award.

 Level 2 = 4-5 GCSEs at grades A-C